fossfreedom/coverart-browser/README.md

 Note 1 - the CoverArt Browser plugin also requires installing the following plugin:

  - https://github.com/fossfreedom/coverart-search-providers

+Note 2 - IMPORTANT NOTE - for some distros that do not have rhythmbox webkit support, DO NOT install your webkit library.
+For these distros, it is highly likely that installing webkit v3 will crash rhythmbox if this plugin is also installed and activated.

+For example, opensuse 12.3 please do NOT install `typelib-1_0-WebKit-3_0`.

+You also need to make the following change to enable the plugin to work:

+    gsettings set org.gnome.rhythmbox.plugins.coverart_browser webkit-support true

 *For Ubuntu 12.04 & 12.10:* --- NOT YET - INSTRUCTIONS BELOW ONLY VALID ON RELEASE OF v0.9

 V0.9 is now available in my rhythmbox PPA - installation instructions in this AskUbuntu Q&A: